 - Xeljanz XR, which comes in pills of 11 milligrams each.

-The XR in Xeljanz XR stands for “extended release.”
+The XR in Xeljanz XR stands for “extended-release.”

-When taking the 5 milligram pill of Xeljanz, patients are often instructed to take one pill at a time, at two different times during the day.
+When taking the 5-milligram pill of Xeljanz, patients are often instructed to take one pill at a time, at two different times during the day.
 Patients taking certain other drugs or who have had liver or kidney problems only take one pill of Xeljanz per day.4

-When taking the 11 milligram Xeljanz XR pill, patients are supposed to only take one per day: The composition of the pill delays the release of the active ingredients in the drug, extending it throughout the course of the day.
+When taking the 11-milligram Xeljanz XR pill, patients are supposed to only take one per day: The composition of the pill delays the release of the active ingredients in the drug, extending it throughout the course of the day.
 People who are taking certain other medications or who have kidney or liver problems are supposed to switch from Xeljanz XR back to the basic administration of Xeljanz so they can lower their dose to 5 total milligrams per day.5

 However, patients with moderate to severe ulcerative colitis receive higher doses of Xeljanz to treat their condition.
 In the absence of other medications or evidence or a history of liver or kidney problems, people taking Xeljanz for their ulcerative colitis take 10 milligrams of Xeljanz twice every day.6

-Because higher doses means it would make the company more money in Xeljanz sales, Pfizer has been itching to get Xeljanz prescribed in its higher, ulcerative colitis doses to people suffering from rheumatoid or psoriatic arthritis.
+Because higher doses mean it would make the company more money in Xeljanz sales, Pfizer has been itching to get Xeljanz prescribed in its higher, ulcerative colitis doses to people suffering from rheumatoid or psoriatic arthritis.